AK-Homberger/NMEA2000-SignalK-Gateway/README.md

 # NMEA2000 SignalK Gateway
-This is a gateway to send  NMEA2000 PGNs to a SignalK server via WLAN.

 SignalK becomes more and more popular to integrate and visualise data from different sources.

 This repository shows how to build a simple NMEA2000 to [SignalK](https://signalk.org/) gateway using an ESP32 and only a few more elements (CAN bus transceiver, DC converter).

+There two different ways shown to implement a NMEA2000 to SignalK gateway:

+1. A WLAN gateway for specific PGNs
+2. An USB-Serial Gateway for all PGNs

+# 1. WLAN Gateway

-I know, there are [other](https://github.com/AK-Homberger/NMEA2000-SignalK-Gateway/blob/main/README.md#option-usb-serial-connection-to-signalk-server) ways to integrate NMEA2000 in SignalK.
-But with this implementation you do have the full contol about how NMEA2000 PGNs are interpreted and what "path" information is used to forward it to SignalK.
+With this implementation you do have the full contol about how NMEA2000 PGNs are interpreted and what "path" information is used to forward it to SignalK.
+The connection between the ESP32 and the SignalK server is wireless with WLAN.

 The software is based on the ESP8266 library for SignalK ([EspSigK](https://github.com/mxtommy/EspSigK)).
 But it was necessary to change the software to use it on an ESP32 with up-to-date libraries for ESP32 (ArduinoJson, ESP32SSDP, WebSockets).